oracle/tribuo/docs/Architecture.md

 ### Splitting up Datasets

-`DataSource`s are not designed for splitting data into chunks, but Tribuo provides several mechanisms to split up datasets to provide training and test splits, subsample data based on it's properties, or to create cross-validation folds.
-The train/test and cross-validation splits are self-explanatory, though it's worth nothing that the cross-validation splits use the feature domain of the underlying dataset.
+`DataSource`s are not designed for splitting data into chunks, but Tribuo provides several other mechanisms for splitting data into training and test sets, subsampling data based on it's properties, or creating cross-validation folds.
+The train/test and cross-validation splits are self-explanatory, though it's worth nothing that the cross-validation splits use the feature domain of the entire, underlying dataset.
 The `DatasetView` underlies the cross-validation splits and can also be constructed using a predicate function (or a list of indices).
 The predicate function accepts an `Example` and so can depend on the features, outputs or metadata encoded in an `Example`.

 ## Transforming datasets

-Tribuo supports independent, feature-based transformations, i.e. operations like rescaling or binning features.
-This uses the `org.tribuo.transform` package, which provides the mechanisms for fitting and applying transformations.
-Transformations can be chained and are applied in the supplied sequence to the specified feature.
-After the local transformations, a transformation chain can be applied to each feature in turn (called the global transformation).
-Similar to the `RowProcessor` described above, the transformations can also be applied to a regex, and every feature name which matches the regex has a copy of the transformation pipeline instantiated and applied to that feature.
-An exception will be thrown if an attempt is made to apply a regex transformation to a feature that already has a specific local transformation chain.
-These transformations are also applied to the feature domain to ensure it maintains the proper statistics.
+Tribuo supports independent, feature-based transformations including the rescaling or binning of features.
+These feature transformations can be found in the `org.tribuo.transform` package, which provides the mechanisms for fitting and applying transformations.
+Transformations can be chained to create pipelines that are applied in the supplied sequence to the specified feature(s).
+Local transformation pipelines are those that are applied only to the given named feature(s), whereas global transformations pipelines are applied after local pipelines and apply to every feature.
+Local transformations pipelines can also be applied via a regex.
+Specifically , every feature name which matches the regex receives a copy of that transformation pipeline, and that pipeline is then applied to the feature.
+An exception will be thrown if an attempt is made to apply a regex transformation to a feature that has already received a local transformationvpipeline.
+Additionally, all transformations are applied to the feature domain to ensure it maintains the proper statistics.

-We plan to introduce global feature transformations in some future release to allow operations like PCA or other feature extraction steps.
+Currently, transformations must be based on only a single feature at a time , but we plan to introduce global feature transformations in some future release to allow operations over the whole feature space such as PCA.

 ## Weights and Metadata